 For example, in 2019, full-time PAs in California reported a median base salary of $130,000 — the second highest in the nation.
 When adjusted for cost of living, however, PAs in California have lower buying power than PAs in many other locations: a median adjusted salary of $97,853.
 By comparison, Mississippi’s median salary of $100,500 may appear low, but adjusted for cost-of-living it’s over $122,557 .

 Top 5 states for PA salaries (base salary adjusted for cost of living)

 - Nevada $123,958

 - Michigan $123,304

 Different localities within the same state often have very different costs of living as well — Arlington, Virginia, versus Richmond, for example.
 It important to take these complexities into consideration when considering the employment advantages in different locations.

 One of the major advantages for PAs is that it is relatively easy to change from one specialty to another without the need for new certification.
 In fact, nearly 50 percent of PAs change specialties during their careers.
 Given that specialties have widely ranging pay scales, one way to influence salary is to gain experience in a higher-paying specialty.

-In general, emergency medicine and surgical subspecialties are high-paying specialties within the PA profession, while primary care (family medicine, general internal medicine, and general pediatrics) are some of the lower-paying major specialty areas.
+In general, emergency medicine and surgical subspecialties are high-paying specialties within the PA profession, while primary care, general internal medicine, and pediatrics are some of the lower-paying major specialty areas.
 Within those categories, there can be wide variation.